Apollo3zehn/EtherCAT.NET/README.md

 logger.LogInformation(message.ToString().TrimEnd());
 ```

-Now, if the hardware slave order is changed, the individual slaves can then be identified by:
+Now, if the hardware slave order is changed, the individual slaves can be identified by:

 ```cs
 var slaves = rootSlaveInfo.Descendants().ToList();